 In addition to these two fundamentals we add two additional requirements:

 A Hilbert space is the mathematical stage on which the algebra acts in order to produce the numbers, which may eventually be measured in experiments.

 One consequence of this non-locality is that very extreme field configurations — such as singularities — are assigned zero probability.
-This implies that the initial big bang singularity and the space-time singularities purported to exist at the centre of black holes cannot exist within our framework.
+This appears to imply that the initial big bang singularity and the space-time singularities purported to exist at the centre of black holes are ruled out within our framework.

 2. A dynamical principle

 The dynamical principle is what makes the theory move — it introduces time evolution.

 There are several approaches to obtain a Hamilton operator.
 One is to use the toolbox of non-commutative geometry.
 Normally one thinks of geometry as an assignment of distances and curvature to a finite dimensional space — i.e. the geometry of a donut or an elephant.
 But in this case we use non-commutative geometry to construct a geometry over a space, where each point itself is a 3-dimensional geometry.
 We believe that such an operator will give rise to a time-evolution that is physically relevant — a conjecture that is backed by our recent study.

 3. A semi-classical limit

 Another key feature of the Hilbert space representation is that it is strongly continuous.
 What this means is that we can construct infinitesimal operators — not only operators, that for instance give us finite transitions between different field configurations, but also the limiting case where these transitions are infinitesimal.